 - Risk Assessment – No point trying to examine your risks if you don’t know what those risks are related to.

-- Gap Analysis & Control Acquisition – A logical follow on from a risk assessment, what are the gaps you have to fill?
+- Gap Analysis & Security Control Acquisition – A logical follow on from a risk assessment, what are the gaps you have to fill?
 Can you use existing assets?

 - Change Control – How can you give appropriate attention to change requests if you have no indication of regulatory relevance, maximum data classification, or the business criticality?

-- Automated / Continuous Compliance Validation – If you don’t have a list of all the running services and listening ports against your systems, how can you hope to automate the detection of policy / compliance violations?
+- Automated / Continuous Compliance Validation – If [for example] you don’t have a list of all the running services and listening ports against your systems, how can you hope to automate the detection of policy / compliance violations?